lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 ## Compute contig Ex90N50 statistic and Ex90 transcript count

-### Definition
+An alternative to the contig Nx statistic that could be considered more appropriate for transcriptome assembly data is the ExN50 statistic.
+Here, the N50 statistic is computed as usual but limited to the top most highly expressed genes that represent x% of the total normalized expression data.
+The gene expression is take as the sum of the transcript isoform expression and the gene length is computed as the expression-weighted mean of isoform lengths.

-Ex90N50 values are computed as usual N50 but limited to the top most highly expressed transcripts that represent 90% of the total normalized expression data.
+In case of Ex90N50, values are computed as usual N50 but limited to the top most highly expressed transcripts that represent 90% of the total normalized expression data.

 > ### {% icon hands_on %} Hands-on: Task description
 >